PRINCEYAD1/Walart_sales_python_sql/README.md

 Possible extensions to this project:
 - Integration with a dashboard tool (e.g., Power BI or Tableau) for interactive visualization.
-- Additional data sources to enhance analysis depth.
+- Additional data sources are needed to enhance the depth of analysis.
 - Automation of the data pipeline for real-time data ingestion and analysis.

 ---